hungryram/peachpop/content/faq/_index.md

 answer = "We are a small business that offers affordable and quality products from eyelashes, lipsticks, and accessories.
 We are hoping to continue growing to further expand on our product list." question = "What is Peaché Pop?"
 [[faq]]
 answer = "**Yes!
 We are 100% cruelty-free.** While we offer select mink eyelashes for those that love mink, no animal were harmed during this process.
-Most of our lashes are **faux mink made and they are cruelty-free as well.**\n\nOur lip products are **gluten-free, paraben-free, and of course 100% cruelty-free.
+Most of our lashes are **faux mink and mink eyelashes are handmade and they are cruelty-free as well.**\n\nOur lip products are **gluten-free, paraben-free, and of course 100% cruelty-free.
 Made in USA.**" question = "Is Peaché Pop cruelty-free?"
 [[faq]]
 answer = "We are located in California, USA."